rmndubey25/rmn.github.io/For_caffeine addict.md

 ## Overview

-This is a cybersecurity-themed personal portfolio website for Raman Dubey.
+This is a cybersecurity-themed personal portfolio website for Raman.
 The project showcases a hacker/terminal aesthetic with interactive elements including a Matrix rain background effect, loading animations, and typewriter effects.
 The site is built as a single-page application (SPA) using vanilla HTML, CSS, and JavaScript with no backend dependencies.

 ## System Architecture